Please ensure Javascript is enabled for purposes of website accessibility

 Also, something to keep in mind: If a root canal infection is not taken care of right away, the infection could lead to a more serious problem.

-Endodontic Care in Frederick, Maryland
+Expert Root Canal Procedure and Dental Care in Frederick, Maryland

 With over 20 years of experience, Brian Hall, DDS, has been Frederick’s go-to endodontic care professional for root canals.
 With a fun, welcoming office decked out in music memorabilia, you’ll instantly feel at ease walking through the door.
 To schedule an appointment with Brian Hall, DDS, contact us today at (301) 696-2000 or fill out a simple form online.